romchegue/Python/README.md

 # Python
-This project is used for Pyrhon scripts, modules etc
+This project is used for learning Python language.
+There are scripts, files, modules etc here.